GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Tim Berners-Lee*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts